Pymmdrza/LitecoinCracker/.github/README.md

 ## Disclaimer

+> [!IMPORTANT]
-This software is provided for educational and research purposes only.
+> This software is provided for educational and research purposes only.
 The probability of finding a wallet with a positive balance is astronomically low due to the cryptographic security of private keys.
 Users are responsible for ensuring compliance with applicable laws and regulations in their jurisdiction.

 ---